jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 By default, the list of communities shown in the information box is sorted in descending population order.
 But it can also be shown in "downstream" order by clicking on the checkbox.
 By the way, the application will remember your selection the next time you come back (if you are using the same browser).

 Clicking on the community name or the associated down arrow, displays more details about the water system for that community: Provider, Source, and Subbasin.
 At the same time, the application highlights the entire watershed for that community using a purple stripe pattern.
-In the example below, we are looking at Clackamas.
+In the example below, we are looking at Oregon City.

 <p align="center">
 	<img src="/images/uploads/oregon-watersheds-detail.jpg"/>